coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/revisionary/readme.txt

 12. Scheduled Revisions in Publishing Soon list

 == Changelog ==

+= 2.3.12 - 27 Aug 2020 =
+* Fixed : WP 5.5 - Post previews did not display correctly for Revisors
+* Fixed : Pending, Scheduled revisions not listed in Revision Queue following mirroring of posts database table from another installation (or possibly under other conditions)
+* Fixed : Editorial Comments added on "Edit Revision" screen did not trigger email notification to post author or revision author
+* Feature : Option to copy revision's editorial comments over to published post (at revision publication)

+= 2.3.11 - 13 Aug 2020 =
+* Compat : WP 5.5 - "Pending Revision" checkbox sometimes ineffective
+* Compat : WP 5.5 - Posts with pending or scheduled revisions stored had misplaced links in Gutenberg editor sidebar
+* Compat : WP 5.5 - With Classic Editor, javascript errors in post editor
+* Compat : WP 5.5 - PHP warning on post edit (deprecated function escape_attribute)
+* Compat : WP 5.5 - Edit Revision screen - Duplicate Preview link, misaligned
+* Compat : WP 5.5 - Edit Revision screen - View / Approve link misaligned
+* Fixed : "Has Revision" post state displayed for posts that have comments but no revisions (since 2.3.10)
+* Fixed : Scheduled revisions were not published under some conditions (since 2.3.9)
+* Fixed : In some conditions, fatal error on Plugins screen

+= 2.3.10 - 10 Aug 2020 =
+* Fixed : Revisions submitted without modifying tags had tags removed
+* Feature : Edit Posts screen - display "Has Revision" as a post state after post title

+= 2.3.9 - 6 Aug 2020 =
+* Fixed : Featured Image was removed from pending revision at creation
+* Fixed : Scheduled revision publication failed under some conditions, caused post to be unpublished
+* Fixed : Scheduled revisions could not be published ahead of schedule using "Publish Now" link on preview (since 2.3.4)
+* Lang : Add German translation
+* API : New filter 'revisionary_apply_revision_data' to adjust standard revision fields prior to publication

+= 2.3.8 - 30 Jul 2020 =
+* Feature : Revision Queue - new bulk action to Unschedule selected revisions
+* Lang : Add Spanish translation
+* Fixed : Revisors could not preview changes prior to submitting a pending revision
+* Fixed : Classic Editor plugin - when "Edit (Classic)" link is used, Revisors did not have Update button recaptioned to "Submit Revision"
+* Fixed : API - revisionary_enabled_post_types filter was not fully effective
+* Compat : Public Post Preview - support preview link generation on Edit Revision screen

 = 2.3.6 - 10 Jun 2020 =
 * Fixed : After revision submission, preview link was not always to latest revision